 As a cowboy action gunsmith, Coyote Cap was instrumental in the re-designing and modernization of several types of antique rifles, revolvers and shotguns.
 These are the Colt, Ruger, Marlin, Uberti, Winchester, Stoeger, Baikal and IAC.
 More work went into the M-99 hammered double, the original John Browning designed M-93 and M-97 hammered pump and the M-87 hammered lever action for Interstate Arms Corp.
 (IAC) built those models to our specifications with American Components, including (27) M-1901 "Prototype" 12ga, lever actions.
 To date, we now have over 1,800 of our special edition guns in use across America and we have completed over 3,000 Competition Action Jobs on all types of Cowboy firearms, including Winchester and Uberti M-66 & M-73, Marlin M-94, Bikal BH-II, Stoger IGA, Colt, Ruger and a host of obsolete model cowboy guns.

-Over the last ten years, Coyote Cap / Lasergraphic has donated over 150 "Custom" firearms and countless laser engraving and action job certificates to help promote local, State, Regional, National and World Championship shooting events, the SASS Scholarship Fund, the St. Judes Childrens Research Hospital, the new Founders Ranch Chapel Fund, personal SASS member family tragedies and other worthy causes.
+Over years, we have tried to give back to our SASS community as much as we could for giving us a chance at a change in our lives !
+Coyote Cap / Lasergraphic has donated over 150 "Custom" firearms and countless laser engraving and action job certificates to help promote local, State, Regional, National and World Championship shooting events, the SASS Scholarship Fund, the St. Judes Childrens Research Hospital, the Founders Ranch Chapel Fund, personal SASS member family tragedies and other worthy causes.
 All this was to continue the legacy of our Grandfather, the real "Coyote Cap".

 Quality Workmanship is EVERYTHING to us and our very high standards takes a huge amount of time for each gun.
 Our reputation for excellence far outweighs the length of time your gun may be here with us and that is what makes this so worthy and enjoyable.